🧘 Curs nou de Abheda Yoga

 For Abhinanagupta, in other words, art, the path of spirituality and divine reality were clearly one and the same

-In abhinanagupta’s mind, this cosmos is God’s artistic creation,a creation in which each of the smallest unity of creation itself embodies and reflects the divine artist who is its origin.
+In Abhinavagupta’s mind, this cosmos is God’s artistic creation, a creation within which every smallest unit of creation itself embodies and reflects the divine artist who is its origin.
 For this reason, artistic expression – be it poetry, drama, painting, music or any other artistic medium – is equally capable of achieving a spiritual achievement as a yogic practice.
 For Abhinanagupta, the artist is a yogin, and the yogin is an artist.
 The final artistic expression is life itself that presents the opportunity of spiritual realization, an event that allows the individual to recognize his own identity as distinct from the identity of that final artist who is the source and even the creation itself.

 His work

-Abhinanagupta reconstructed, rationalized, classified and systematized spiritual, mystical and philosophical knowledge in a coherent form,using in it all the resources of his time.
+Abhinavagupta reconstructed, rationalized, classified, and systematized spiritual, mystical, and philosophical knowledge into a coherent form, using in it all the resources of his time.

-His work will be a source of knowledge for a long time from here on out in the modern era.
-Various contemporary scholars have rated it as “brilliant and holy,” “a pinnacle of the development of Kashmir’s Shivaism” and “being in possession of the ultimate achievement in yoga”
+His work will be a source of knowledge for a long time to come, in the modern era.
+Various contemporary scholars have rated him as “brilliant and holy”, “a pinnacle of the development of Kashmiri Shaivism” and “a being in possession of supreme attainment in yoga”

-Of great value is the great treatise on aesthetics from the profound perspective of the spirituality of Shivaism in Kashmir – “Abhinavabharati“, which is an extensive commentary of Nityashastra by Bharata Muni.
+Of great value is the great treatise on aesthetics from the profound perspective of the spirituality of Kashmiri Shaivism – “Abhinavabharati“, which is an extensive commentary on the Nityashastra of Bharata Muni.

 Many of India’s philosophers have written hymns to express their love for God, but also their mystical living.
 Thus, we also find at Adhinavagupta such a hymn of adoration.